 In the new year of January 2008, I was able to walk more without assistance and without my wheelchair.
 I was able to run for a few seconds as well as being able to use the treadmill on my own without assistance.
 I was motivated to get out of the hospital and return to school as soon as possible.
 In February 2008, my dreams came true.
 I was cleared to return home with 24 hour care still in place, but minimal home therapy sessions.

 13 years have passed since my brain injury.
-I graduated high school in June 2001, I got accepted to college where I attended and graduated with my Arts and Sciences diploma in 2014.
+I graduated high school in June 2011.
 In 2016, I was able to obtain my drivers licence, and with years of savings I was able to purchase my first car.

 I returned to playing sports and running again; I competed in the 2019 Spartan RACE and completed it within one hour.
 I have suffered from and faced obstacles such as PTSD, kidney stones, a broken back and my vision impairment.
 I feel I can be an excellent mentor to assist and motivate other ABI survivors.

 I am now an entrepreneur and I own a business in Durham, Ontario.